Best Sleep Trackers 2026: 10 Compared (8 Sources)

 Best Overall: Oura Ring 4 (~$349-499) — Check price

 Consensus #1 pick across Sleep Foundation, Tom's Guide, Wareable, and Android Authority.
 The Gen 4 Smart Sensing system uses up to 18 sensing pathways (vs 8 in Gen 3) for sleep stages, HRV, SpO2, body temperature, and breathing regularity.
 The Oura Advisor AI chat provides personalized sleep coaching based on real-time metrics.
+Most consistent across all sleep stages in the 2026 We Love Cycling cross-tracker comparison, especially REM and light sleep.
 Comfortable titanium ring design is the least intrusive form factor for overnight wear.
-Requires $5.99/month subscription for full insights. [src1, src2, src3]
+Requires $5.99/month subscription for full insights. [src1, src2, src3, src7]

 Best for Athletes/Recovery: WHOOP 5.0 (~$239 + subscription) — Check price

 WHOOP contextualizes sleep alongside training strain and recovery — making it the best choice for athletes and high-output professionals.
-The sleep planner dynamically adjusts bedtime recommendations based on next-day strain goals. ~14-day battery life.
+The sleep planner dynamically adjusts bedtime recommendations based on next-day strain goals, and a vibrating alarm wakes you in the optimal stage. ~14-day battery life.
 No screen means no nighttime distractions.
 Requires $149-359/year membership across three tiers.
-Takes ~30 days for full calibration. [src1, src3, src4]
+New algorithm performed nearly as well as Oura in REM and light sleep tests, but lagged in awake time detection. [src1, src3, src4, src7]

 Best Android Ring (No Subscription): Samsung Galaxy Ring (~$300-400) — Check price

-The strongest Oura alternative for Android users.
+The strongest Oura alternative for Samsung users.
 No monthly subscription required for full sleep data.
-Comprehensive sleep metrics including stages, SpO2, skin temperature, and a sleep score. ~7-day battery life.
+Comprehensive sleep metrics including stages, SpO2, skin temperature, and a sleep score with energy/wellness summaries. ~7-day battery life.
 Seamless Samsung Health integration.
-Major limitation: requires a Samsung Galaxy phone — no iPhone support and limited functionality with non-Samsung Android devices. [src4, src6, src7]
+Major limitation: requires a Samsung Galaxy phone — no iPhone support and limited functionality with non-Samsung Android devices. [src4, src6]

 Best Budget: Fitbit Charge 6 (~$100-160) — Check price

 Fitbit's algorithms consistently perform well for sleep tracking accuracy.
 The unique Sleep Profile program aggregates a full month of data to identify long-term sleep patterns with animal-themed profiles and tailored insights. ~7-day battery, AMOLED display, 40+ exercise modes, and Google app integration.
-Some features locked behind optional Fitbit Premium subscription. [src1, src4, src5]
+Some features (Sleep Profile, advanced HRV) locked behind optional Fitbit Premium. [src1, src4, src5]

 Best Sleep-Only Device: Garmin Index Sleep Monitor (~$170) — Check price

 A dedicated screenless armband worn only at night.
-Wareable reports sleep data is "more true-to-feel and consistent" than Garmin watches.
-Feeds sleep data into the Garmin ecosystem to improve Training Readiness, Body Battery, and HRV Status scores.
+Wareable reports its sleep data is "more true-to-feel and consistent" than Garmin watches.
+Feeds sleep data into the Garmin ecosystem to improve Training Readiness, Body Battery, and HRV Status scores — without needing to wear a watch to bed.
 4-5 day battery.
 No subscription.
-Ideal for users who dislike wearing a watch or ring to bed. [src2, src3]
+Ideal for users who dislike wearing a watch or ring overnight but already own a Garmin. [src2, src3]

 Hybrid analog smartwatch design with clinically validated sleep apnea screening via SpO2 disturbance monitoring.
 30-day battery life — by far the longest of any watch option.
 Tracks sleep stages, heart rate, breathing disturbances, and snoring.
 Elegant design that looks like a traditional watch.
+Works with iOS and Android.
 Does not track REM sleep separately. [src3, src5]

 Under-mattress sensor pad for users who cannot or will not wear anything to bed.
 Tracks sleep stages, heart rate, snoring, and potential sleep apnea indicators.
 No charging required (always plugged in).
 Smart home integration.
 Limitations: less accurate for naps, slow syncing, cannot distinguish between co-sleepers, and no HRV/recovery metrics. [src2, src4]